clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dars.rst

 The Data Analytics Reference Stack release
 ******************************************

+The Data Analytics Reference Stack (DARS) provides developers and enterprises a straightforward, highly optimized software stack for storing and processing large amounts of data.
+More detail is available on the `DARS architecture and performance benchmarks`_.

 The Data Analytics Reference Stack provides two pre-built Docker images, available on `Docker Hub`_:

 * A |CL|-derived `DARS with OpenBlas`_ stack optimized for `OpenBLAS`_